danopolan/istqb-ct-atlas/content/2-improve-quality.md

 There are two typical types of value streams: operational and development.
 Operational value streams are all the steps and people required to bring a product from order to delivery (Lean Enterprise Institute, 2014).
 Development value streams take a product from concept to market launch (Lean Enterprise Institute, 2014).
 Key aspects of value streams are to understand the lean concepts of flow (which resonates with stream) and waste (non-value-adding activities).

 ### 2.1.2 Value Stream Mapping
 Value stream mapping is a technique for visualizing and analyzing the steps in a value stream.
-Mapping a value stream can give a shared understanding of how, how much, and how fast the value stream

-is able to deliver value in order to fulfi  customer demand.
-This certifi	covers basic visualization techniques, typical steps in value stream mapping, and practical examples where value stream mapping could be used to map the current state of operation (current state map).
+Mapping a value stream can give a shared understanding of how, how much, and how fast the value stream is able to deliver value in order to fulfill customer demand.
+This certification	covers basic visualization techniques, typical steps in value stream mapping, and practical examples where value stream mapping could be used to map the current state of operation (current state map).
 A current state map can evolve to a desired state (future state map) if fostered by quality management approaches.

 It is also important to understand typical challenges when introducing value stream mapping in an organization.